 From Madeira, as its common name indicates.
-Large, picturesque plant to 5–6 ft. tall, 6–10 ft. wide, with many coarse, heavy branches.
+Large, picturesque plant grows to 5–6 ft. tall, 6–10 ft. wide, with many coarse, heavy branches.
 Narrow, hairy, gray-green leaves form roundish, irregular mounds at ends of stems.
-Great spike-like clusters of 1/2-in., bluish purple flowers stand out dramatically, well above foliage, in spring.
+Great spike-like clusters of 1/2-in., bluish purple flowers stand out dramatically, well above the foliage, in spring.
 Branch tips and developing flower spikes may be killed by late frosts.

 Use for bold effects against walls, at back of wide flower borders, or on slopes.
 Prune lightly to keep bushy.
 Cut off faded flower spikes.

 Biennial grown as an annual.
 European native blooms the first year if sown between early fall and earliest spring.
 Grows to 1–3 ft. tall, 1 ft. wide.
 Leaves are covered with stiff white bristles; blue, white, or pink flowers appear in spikelike clusters.
 Endures aridity and poor soil.
 Seeds freely and can become a pest if seedlings are not hoed out.

 Striking oddity from the Canary Islands spends its first year as an attractive, roundish mass of long, narrow leaves covered with silvery gray hairs.
 It starts to grow the second year.
 By mid- or late spring, it forms a 6–10-ft.-tall column, 1 ft. or more in diameter, made up of many little rose to rose-red flowers.
 When all the flowers have faded, the plant dies, leaving behind many seeds.
 The resulting seedlings may grow and bloom the next year if they are not hoed out.

 Medium to large, brown-speckled pear with sweet, crisp flesh that has a hint of butterscotch flavor.
 V...